Sustainability Through The Greenest Region Compact

 The Village of Winnetka is a small municipality and many solutions to environmental issues may well be better handled at the national, regional, state or other levels of government.
 Accordingly, the Commission focuses its resources on local solutions which can have an impact and to take advantage of expertise available from many sources and the synergies which can be achieved through partnering with other organizations and municipalities.

-Projects to induce a sustainable life style should be ranked according to their potential to produce the greatest change for Winnetka with the least effort.
-While focusing on this ratio of “Benefit-Cost” can lead to an over emphasis of small change with very small efforts, project choice should not ignore necessary large but difficult changes.
+Projects to induce a sustainable lifestyle should be ranked according to their potential to produce the greatest change for Winnetka with the least effort.
+While focusing on this ratio of costs to benefits can lead to an over-emphasis on small changes, project choice should not ignore necessary large but difficult changes.

-Any comparison is dependent upon the same initial step: identification of a critical aspect of that desired, which can be measured.
-Measures may be multiple and complicated.
+The initial step in comparing costs to benefits is identifying an aspect that can be measured, though these aspects may be multiple and complicated.
 Environmental issues are challenging because many involve complex, long-term economic transfers and complex chemical interaction.
-Thus they require detailed study that includes economics, chemistry, physics & biology, as well as public behavior.
+Often, these issues require detailed study that includes economics, chemistry, physics, biology, and public behavior.

-A simple process of determining benefit to cost ratio of changing or greening Winnetka life style can be summarized with a series of five questions:
+A simple process of determining benefit to cost ratio of changing Winnetka's lifestyle to one that is more environmentally-friendly can be summarized with a series of five questions:

 - Change: What is the resource or activity to change?